custom-components/pyscript/docs/new_features.rst

 - Fixed subscripts when running python 3.9.x.
 - When exception text is created, ensure lineno is inside code_list[]; with lambda function or eval it might not be.
+- An exception is raised when a function is called with unexpected keyword parameters that don't have corresponding keyword arguments (however, the trigger parameter names are excluded from this check, since trigger functions are allowed to have any subset of keyword arguments).